 Imperfectly Perfect is an in-app feature on Instacart that allows shoppers to purchase produce at a discounted price.
 This feature aims to create access to quality, edible produce that would otherwise go to compost.

-This is a speculative project completed over 15 hours and submitted as a part of an interview process that led to a successful internship offer.
+This is a speculative project completed over 15 hours and submitted as a part of an interview process that led to a successful job offer.
 The prompt was:

-Choose an existing company, organization, or social movement and help them design a mobile experience that allows an individual to tackle a major problem afflicting society today
+Choose an existing company or an organization, and help them design a mobile experience that allows an individual to tackle a major problem afflicting society today

 Every day, grocery stores in Canada throw away 8.5 million dollars worth of food, much of which is still edible, but not marketable (b-grade produce).
 Qualities of b-grade produce include cosmetic damages and food nearing their expiration date.
 Wasted food is responsible for 6% of global greenhouse gas emissions (methane), which significantly contributes to the issue of climate change.

 Grocery retailers have taken steps to divert potential food waste through improving procurement and shortening supply chains to keep food fresher and longer.
 Despite these efforts, grocery retailers are left with a significant amount of food which typically gets sent to the landfill.
 This translates to a loss of revenue and resources spent in managing logistics around food waste.

 Given the scope of this project, I narrowed my focus to grocery stores that have an existing partnership with Instacart.
 This is to leverage Instacart’s ecosystem and fulfillment platform that allows for tracking inventory, food scanning system, and trained employees.

 While Instacart has been steadily capturing the online grocery market, there continues to be competitors that offer niche value to grocery retailers.
 Companies like Flashfood and Imperfect foods, help grocery retailers curb food waste by offering a platform that sells discounted food prior to its expiration date.